-Prior to their ten (10) days of curriculum development, instructors will develop a plan, in consultation with their Program Coordinator.
+Prior to their ten (10) days of curriculum development, instructors shall develop a plan, in consultation with their Chair or Program Coordinator.
+Where a Chair and Program Coordinator exist, the College will deem whether it is the Chair or Program Coordinator that will fulfill this responsibility.

-(b) These days will be prorated for continuing part-time instructors.

-(c) Instructors will have the option of scheduling three (3) non-instructional days off campus between Christmas and New Year's.
+- (b) These days shall be prorated for regular part-time instructors. - (c) Instructors shall have the option of scheduling three (3) non-instructional days off campus between Christmas and New Year's.

-(d) (1) An instructor with a term appointment or a series of term appointments will be allocated these days on a pro-rated basis.

-(2) Pro-rated days may be used during the term of the teaching appointment(s), or, if necessary, added to the end of the appointment(s).

-(3) Where a first year continuing instructor's appointment or a term instructor's appointment or series of appointments continues into the subsequent calendar year, any unused days from the September to December semester shall carry over to the next calendar year, subject to Clause 32.5(d)(2) above.
+- (d) (1) An instructor with a term appointment or a series of term appointments shall be allocated these days on a prorated basis. - (2) Prorated days may be used during the term of the teaching appointment(s), or, if necessary, added to the end of the appointment(s). - (3) Where a first year regular instructor or an instructor with a term appointment or series of appointments continues into the subsequent calendar year, any unused days from the September to December semester shall carry over to the next calendar year, subject to Clause 31.5(d)(2) above.

-32.6 Preparation Time
+31.6 Preparation Time

-(a) Any new regular instructor will be given two (2) weeks' preparation time prior to the commencement of classes.

-(b) Any new auxiliary instructor shall have a date of appointment which allows for reasonable time for preparation prior to the commencement of classes.
+- (a) Any new regular instructor shall be given two (2) weeks' preparation time prior to the commencement of classes. - (b) Any new non-regular instructor shall have a date of appointment which allows for reasonable time for preparation prior to the commencement of classes.

-32.7 Program Coordinator/Instructor Workload Reduction
+31.7 Program Coordinator/Instructor Workload Reduction

-Refer to Letter of Agreement #7, Program Coordination.
+Refer to Appendix 3, Program Coordination.

-(a) Release time for each Program Coordinator/Instructor will be determined and approved no later than April 30th of each year.
+(a) Release time for each Program Coordinator/Instructor shall be determined and approved no later than April 30th of each year.

-Release time will be based on a rolling average of the College's prior two (2) year's official base funded FTE's per program.
-Consideration will also be given to including additional FTE's in the calculation based on new based funded certificate and/or diploma programs being offered in the forthcoming academic year.
+Release time shall be based on a rolling average of the College's prior two (2) year's official base-funded FTEs per program.
+Consideration shall also be given to including additional FTEs in the calculation based on new base-funded certificate and/or diploma programs being offered in the forthcoming academic year.